Khao Kala

 Khao Kala (เขากะลา, [kʰǎw kā.lāː]) is a tambon (sub-district) and neighbourhood in Nakhon Sawan Province, upper central Thailand.

 Geography

 Khao Kala is a line of low mountains shaped like an inverted coconut shell.
-Hence the name "Khao Kala" (coconut shell hill) according to its shape.
-The area of Khao Kala range covers the entire area of Tambon Khao Kala, Phayuha Khiri District to Tambon Phra Non in Mueang Nakhon Sawan District or capital of Nakhon Sawan Province.
+This unique form gave rise to its name, "Khao Kala", which means "coconut shell hill".
+The range extends from Tambon Khao Kala in Phayuha Khiri District to Tambon Phra Non in Mueang Nakhon Sawan District, the provincial capital.
+From the top of Khao Kala, visitors can enjoy a panoramic view stretching far into the horizon, including the vast Bung Boraphet, Thailand's largest freshwater lake.

 Most of the area is plateau and mountainous.
 Khao Kala is located about 24 km east of downtown Phayuha Khiri.

 Khao Kala has a total area of 217.23 square kilometers (about 135,768.75 rais).

 Adjoining areas are (from north clockwise): Phra Non in Mueang Nakhon Sawan District, Hua Thanon in Tha Tako District, Nikhom Khao Bo Kaeo in its district, Udom Thanya in Tak Fa District, and Khao Thong with Nikhom Khao Bo Kaeo in its district, respectively.